FAQ

 What if no one shows up?+

-If 24h passes during seed phase without crossing the 3Ξ threshold, every entry gets refunded.
+If the 6h seed cap passes without crossing the round's threshold (creator-set per round in v1.1, 0.015 → 1 Ξ, default 0.05 Ξ), every entry gets refunded.
 You lose gas, you get your ETH back.

 What stops a whale from buying every cheap slot?+

-Per-address cap of 50 slots forces sybil overhead.
-Cheap-slot carpet bomb requires 125+ ETH committed, 10+ funded wallets, gas across every claim, and irrational honest participation to be profitable.
+Per-address cap forces sybil overhead (50 slots max per address per round).
+The cheap-slot carpet-bomb requires meaningful ETH, many funded wallets, gas across every entry, and irrational honest participation to be profitable.
 Monte Carlo here →

 How is the random target chosen?+